Nationwide Children’s Hospital set to open mental health pavilion

 “Last year, we had over 5,500 kids come to Nationwide Children’s Hospital emergency room with a serious behavioral health condition,” said Chief of Psychiatry and Behavioral Health, Dr. David Axelson.

-A 400 percent increase from 10 years ago — and an upward trend seen across the country, prompting Nationwide Children’s Hospital to open the Big Lots Behavioral Health Facility.
+A 400 percent increase from 10 years ago — and an upward trend seen across the country, prompting Nationwide Children’s Hospital to open the Big Lots Behavioral Health Pavilion.

 “Central Ohio is on the cutting edge of really trying to address this pediatric mental health crisis,” Axelson said.